viochris/telegram-calendar-ai-bot/README.md

 ![MySQL](https://img.shields.io/badge/MySQL-005C84?logo=mysql&logoColor=white)
 ![Status](https://img.shields.io/badge/Status-Active-success)

+> 🛑 **CRITICAL NOTICE: PLEASE READ UNTIL THE END!**
+> Before cloning or deploying this repository, **you MUST read the "Limitations & Disclaimers" section at the bottom of this page.** There are significant architectural trade-offs, high API quota consumption risks, and important developer recommendations regarding this SQL-backed memory version that you need to be aware of.

 ## 📌 Overview
 **NovaCal AI** is an enterprise-grade, highly capable Virtual Assistant built for seamless Google Calendar management directly from Telegram.